We now turn our attention to the men's CIB Black Ball Squash Open as day one begins for them.

-Stay tuned as we bring you reaction from the players from the glass court on day one of the CIB Black Ball Open PSA Women's Platinum event.
+Stay tuned as we bring you reaction from the players on the glass court from the morning session.

 You can also keep up with the live scores from the event here.